-The purpose of Financial Aid & Scholarship Office is to ensure that each student has sufficient resources to enable them to attend college.
+The purpose of Financial Aid Office is to ensure that each student has sufficient resources to enable them to attend college.
 We provide grants, fee waivers, scholarships, loans, and federal work-study.
-Financial aid funds are provided to help with all costs of attending college, including enrollment fees, book and supplies, room and board, other personal and living expenses, transportation, child care, and computers.
+Financial aid funds are provided to help with the costs of attending college, including enrollment fees, books and supplies, food and housing, other personal expenses, transportation, child care, and technology.
 Students do not have to be a full-time student to be eligible for most forms of financial aid, but full-time students do receive the maximum amount of financial aid available.